Axelpuff/hundredschools/descriptions/zhuangzi/views/confucius/quote.md

-*"This would make Huang Di’s ears ring.
-How could Kongzi understand it?"*
+*"'This would make Huang Di’s ears ring.
+How could Kongzi understand it?'"* (*Zhuangzi* Chapter Two)